-TSBC participated in and provided funding for 15 collection events in 2015.
-In an effort to reduce the significant costs associated with these events, TSBC once again partnered with the Artist Response Team (ART) to hold Round-Ups in conjunction with concerts held at the schools through the ART education program.
-In 2015, TSBC partnered with ART for 10 Round-Ups, with the schools responsible for all the event promotion through social media, school newsletters and posters, and TSBC providing the collection and a donation to the schools to fund environmental related initiatives.
-In total, over 10,000 tires were collected at the 15 Round-Ups held around the province.
+TSBC participated in and provided funding for 15 collection events in 2016.
+To reduce the significant costs associated with these events, TSBC once again partnered with the Artist Response Team (ART) to hold Round-Ups in conjunction with concerts held at the schools through the ART education program.
+In 2016, TSBC partnered with ART for 7 Round-Ups, with the schools responsible for all the event promotion through social media, school newsletters and posters, and TSBC providing the collection and a donation to the schools to fund environmental related initiatives.
+In total, over 6,600 tires were collected at the 15 Round-Ups held around the province.